Lazar Lazarević: Early life and the Herzegovina uprising

-In 1872, Lazarević finished the construction of an elementary school and in 1873 became its administrator.
-The same year, he constructed a chapel in Pješvica and wanted to make it a parish church.
-During the 1875 uprising of Christians against the Ottoman Empire, Ottoman authorities asked Lazarević to try to pacify the Catholics involved in the uprising but he failed.
+In 1872, Lazarević finished constructing an elementary school and in 1873 became its administrator.
+The same year, he built a chapel in Pješvica and wanted to make it a parish church.
+During the 1875 uprising of Christians against the Ottoman Empire, Ottoman authorities asked Lazarević to try to pacify the Catholics involved in the rebellion, but he failed.
 Out of fear, he did return to his parish but left for Dubrovnik on 1 July 1875.
 Many other priests fled to Dalmatia, along with the Catholic population.
 Many churches and houses were destroyed.
-The situation improved after the Austrian-Hungarian occupation of 1878 and refugees returned to their homes.
+The situation improved after the Austrian-Hungarian occupation of 1878, and refugees returned to their homes.
 Churches and schools were being renovated and new ones were being built, increasing the number of Catholics.
-Upon arrival of Austrian-Hungarian troops, Lazarević led numerous celebrations across the diocese.
+Upon the arrival of the Austrian-Hungarian troops, Lazarević led numerous celebrations across the diocese.

 Austrian-Hungarian occupation

-During talks about the organization of the Catholic Church in Bosnia and Herzegovina, Governor of Dalmatia General Gavrilo Rodić and Bishop of Dubrovnik Ivan Zaffron opposed the exempting of Trebinje-Mrkan from the jurisdiction of the Bishop of Dubrovnik but the Catholic population and clergy wanted their own bishop.
+During talks about the organisation of the Catholic Church in Bosnia and Herzegovina, Governor of Dalmatia General Gavrilo Rodić and Bishop of Dubrovnik Ivan Zaffron opposed the exempting of Trebinje-Mrkan from the jurisdiction of the Bishop of Dubrovnik but the Catholic population and clergy wanted their bishop.
 Bishop Ivan Zaffron later supported the initiative and proposed Apostolic Vicar of Egypt Bishop Ljudevit Ćurčija as a new Bishop of Trebinje-Mrkan.

-The Austrian-Hungarian government could not meet these requests due to financial obligations and consideration for the Eastern Orthodox because it could not allow the Catholics, who were fewer in numbers, to have more bishops than the Eastern Orthodoxy.
+The Austrian-Hungarian government could not meet these requests due to financial obligations and consideration for the Eastern Orthodox because it could not allow the Catholics, who were fewer in numbers, to have more bishops than the Eastern Orthodox.
 At the Convention of 1881, the Catholic clergy agreed to leave Trebinje-Mrkan under the administration of the bishop of Dubrovnik.

 The Catholics of Trebinje-Mrkan became frustrated with the lack of material aid from the new authorities and the inactivity of the new Bishop of Dubrovnik Mato Vodopić.
 Bishop Paškal Buconjić of Mostar-Duvno systematically usurped northern and north-eastern parts of the Diocese of Trebinje-Mrkan for his own diocese.
 According to Ex hac augusta, the boundaries of the Diocese of Mostar-Duvno reached Novi Pazar while the northern boundary between the Diocese of Mostar-Duvno and the Diocese of Trebinje-Mrkan remained unclear.

-On 11 June 1887, Lazarević wrote to the Propaganda in Rome again requesting the appointment of the new bishop and protection of Catholics from the new authorities.
-In mid 1887, Lazarević also wrote to the Austrian-Hungarian government in Sarajevo about Bishop Buconjić's encroachment in Trebinje-Mrkan but his petition had no positive answer.
+On 11 June 1887, Lazarević wrote to the Propaganda in Rome again requesting the new bishop's appointment and protection of Catholics from the new authorities.
+In mid-1887, Lazarević also wrote to the Austrian-Hungarian government in Sarajevo about Bishop Buconjić's encroachment in Trebinje-Mrkan, but his petition had no positive answer.
 Lazarević also warned Bishop of Dubrovnik Mato Vodopić about his duties as Apostolic Administrator but Vodopić showed little interest.